 From April 6th 2013, Her Majesty’s Revenue & Customs (HMRC) introduced a radical change in the way employers handle and report PAYE for their employees.

-The move to reporting information in real time is the biggest change to the operation of PAYE in over 60 years.
-Under real time reporting, employers and pension providers (or agents, payroll bureaux and other intermediaries acting on their behalf) will send HMRC information about tax, National Insurance Contributions (NICs), student loans and other deductions each time they pay their employees.
-This will enable HMRC to keep more accurate records and, over time, more people will pay the correct tax.
+The move to reporting information in real time was the biggest change to the operation of PAYE in over 60 years.
+Under real time reporting, employers and pension providers (or agents, payroll bureaux and other intermediaries acting on their behalf) send HMRC information about tax, National Insurance Contributions (NICs), student loans and other deductions each time they pay their employees.
+This enables HMRC to keep more accurate records and, over time, more people will pay the correct tax.

 So what are the essential facts you need to know?

-- Migration to reporting PAYE information in real time is mandatory
+- Reporting PAYE information in real time is mandatory

-- Most employers and pension providers will move to reporting PAYE information in real time from April 2013
+- All pension providers moved to reporting PAYE information in real time from April 2013

-- Many employers already send PAYE information electronically and information reported in real time will also be sent online.
-Your payroll software (or agent’s software) will collect the necessary information and send it to HMRC online
+- Your payroll software (or agent’s software) will collect the necessary information and send it to HMRC online

 - If you handle your own payroll you need to consider your options for payroll.
 A wide range of commercial software designed for real time reporting will be available from April 2013 to suit employers’ and pension providers’ individual requirements, including some free products.

-- HMRC’s ‘Basic PAYE Tools’ will also be available for employers who have nine or fewer employees.
+- HMRC’s ‘Basic PAYE Tools’ are also be available for employers who have nine or fewer employees.
 You can get more information about this here

 - You will need to include information in your Real Time Information (RTI) submissions about all employees